If you haven’t asked yourself if AI art will put artists out of the job, you aren’t paying attention.

 Of course people are going to buy and trade AI art and it’s going to become a huge part of a highly competitive art industry.
 It’s going to put a lot of people out of work.
 It’s going to force others to adapt.

-But people still want to hire a person.
-They don’t want art created by Midjourney.
+It is possible that in some cases, people will still want to hire a person.
+They won’t want art created by Midjourney.
 They want art created by Artist X, who may or may not use AI in their work.

 But maybe they’re just thrilled to get a cool art piece created by someone that they know uses AI, and they’re ok with it.